sergiocorreia/reghdfe/Readme.md

 Contributors and pull requests are more than welcome.
 There are a number of extension possibilities, such as estimating standard errors for the fixed effects using bootstrapping, exact computation of degrees-of-freedom for more than two HDFEs, and further improvements in the underlying algorithm.

+Note that all the code is written in the `current-code` folder, which then gets compiled by `build.py` into the `src` folder (which combines multiple files in single `.ado` and `.mata` files, so they can be installed and copied faster.